 The Project would not increase demand for recreational facilities.
-Furthermore, it would not result in the deterioration of parks or recreational facilities.
+As discussed in the Section 4f Memorandum Prepared for the Project (Appendix F) (Caltrans 2023), Project construction would temporarily effect the noise and visual environment of surrounding recreational resources and would implement a 0.009 PDE within the Sonoma Coast State Park property.
 The Project would not include the construction of park or recreational facilities or the expansion of such facilities.
-Any changes to park access as a result of the proposed lane closures needed for construction would be temporary, and implementation of the TMP would maintain access to the park throughout construction.
-Therefore, there would be no impact.
+Any changes to park access as a result of the lane closures needed for construction would be temporary, and implementation of the TMP would maintain access to the park throughout construction.
+Therefore, the Project would have a less than significant impact.